“Showing gratitude is one of the simplest yet most powerful things humans can do for each other.” – Randy Pausch

 Depending on your level of familiarity, writing a personal note on one of the title pages can add a nice touch.

 Make your customer feel special.
-Whether you’re a local coffee shop owner or a major coffee bean distributor, featuring your customers on your social media accounts, newsletter or as part of some larger initiative is a great way to show you’re grateful for your patrons.
-It shows that you truly value them as part of your business and want the world to know about it.
+Whether you’re a local coffee shop owner or a major coffee bean distributor, featuring your customers on your social media accounts, newsletter or as part of some larger initiative is an inexpensive customer appreciation idea that can show you’re grateful for your patrons.

 Do something special for a special customer.
 For instance, send a massage therapist their way to help ease workplace stress.
 Or, if they’ve been snowed in, hire a plow service to clear their driveway.
 Think of thoughtful, creative ways you can acknowledge them.